Jordan Hicks (American football): 2020

 In Week 17 of the 2020 season against the Los Angeles Rams, Hicks recorded his first and only interception of the season off a pass thrown by John Wolford during the 18–7 loss.

 2021

 In Week 13, Hicks had 13 tackles, two sacks and two tackles for loss in a 33–22 win over the Chicago Bears, earning NFC Defensive Player of the Week.
 He started all 17 games, leading the defense in snaps, finishing second on the team with 116 tackles, four sacks, five passes defensed, and a forced fumble.

 On March 9, 2022, Hicks was released by the Cardinals.

 Minnesota Vikings

-On March 15, 2022, Hicks signed a two-year contract with the Minnesota Vikings.
+On March 15, 2022, Hicks signed a two-year contract with the Vikings.
+He started all 17 games for the division-champion Vikings, and recorded the 2nd most tackles and passes deflected on the team.

-On March 13, 2023, Hicks agreed to a restructured contract with the Minnesota Vikings.
+On March 13, 2023, Hicks agreed to a restructured contract with the Vikings.
+In Week 6, Hicks recorded 10 tackles, an interception, and a 42-yard fumble return for a touchdown in a 19–13 win over the Bears, earning NFC Defensive Player of the Week.

+On November 12, 2023, Hicks suffered a leg contusion during the game against the Saints.
+He tried to return to action but was removed from the game.
+After the game, swelling led to the Vikings and Hicks seeking expanded medical care.
+He was transported to a hospital and underwent a procedure to address compartment syndrome.
+The Vikings placed him on injured reserve list two days later.
+He was activated on December 23.

+Cleveland Browns

+On March 13, 2024, Hicks signed a two-year contract with the Cleveland Browns.
+In the 2024 season he played in 12 games for the Browns recording 4 deflected passes, 4 tackles for loss, 5 QB hits and 78 tackles; which is the fewest tackles in a season for him since 2017.
+He missed several games in the middle of the season with injuries to his elbow/triceps and the last game of the season with a concussion.

+Retirement

+On July 25, 2025, Hicks announced his retirement from the NFL.